 In 2020, Hawaii鈥檚 statewide school district raised its $50,000 base salary by $10,000 through a bonus program for special education teachers, offering further incentives for those who take positions in schools classified as hard to staff.
 Within a year, the school system saw a 16 percent increase in licensed special education teachers, and the number of unfilled special education vacancies dropped from 122 to 69, state data showed.

-Studying Hawaii鈥檚 2022 data, Theobold and fellow researchers found that, while special education vacancies continued to increase alongside teacher vacancies in general, they made up a lower proportion of overall unfilled teaching positions.
+Studying Hawaii鈥檚 2022 data, Theobald and fellow researchers found that, while special education vacancies continued to increase alongside teacher vacancies in general, they made up a lower proportion of overall unfilled teaching positions.
 The change could largely be attributed to teachers who were motivated by the incentive to shift from general education classrooms to special education placements, not by increased retention of existing special education teachers, the researchers found.

-鈥淚t鈥檚 really less about keeping special education teachers than getting people who weren鈥檛 in special education to move into special education positions,鈥 Theobold said of the Hawaii research. 鈥淭hat鈥檚 why you see this big shrinking of the gap in terms of vacancies and unqualified teachers between special education and other subjects.鈥
+鈥淚t鈥檚 really less about keeping special education teachers than getting people who weren鈥檛 in special education to move into special education positions,鈥 Theobald said of the Hawaii research. 鈥淭hat鈥檚 why you see this big shrinking of the gap in terms of vacancies and unqualified teachers between special education and other subjects.鈥

 And that dynamic could be helpful as districts consider layoffs in light of budget cuts and declining enrollment, he said.
-Larger conversations about general teacher shortages have glossed over more pronounced and enduring shortages of special education teachers, Theobold said.
+Larger conversations about general teacher shortages have glossed over more pronounced and enduring shortages of special education teachers, Theobald said.
 In that case of broader staff layoffs, districts would benefit from encouraging qualified, certified teachers to move into harder-to-staff subjects, he said.

 More data are needed to determine how Hawaii鈥檚 incentive pay will affect the likelihood that new teacher-candidates take special education positions, he said.
 The research also spanned a unique time, the pandemic, in a unique place, an island school system where teachers can鈥檛 easily transfer to other districts, which means results may vary in different conditions.